Educational Blog about Anesthesia, Intensive care and Pain management

 5-Ischemic heart disease:

--Ischemic changes affecting conducting system
+-Ischemic changes affecting the conducting system

 Treatment: